 Opioids are a precarious solution for pain relief.
-Despite being openly referred to as “heroin’s cousin,” opioid-based painkillers are aggressively marketed as stronger, longer lasting solutions for chronic pain.
+Despite being openly referred to as “heroin’s cousin,” this MedTruth article shows they are aggressively marketed as stronger, longer lasting solutions for chronic pain.

 Lawmakers across the nation are cracking down on the opioid crisis and the manufacturers who may have played a role in creating it.
 One of the main pharmaceutical companies, Purdue Pharmaceuticals, is now being sued by 26 states.